tim-kos/frey/README.md

 ## Todo

+ - [x] New command: `frey compile` that's prefixed to any chain, so you can trust your updates are present in residu, and have its configuration available too (ssh user for instance)
+ - [ ] All config should come from Freyfile (think ssh). env only used for secrets. argv only for cwd
  - [ ] Tools should be saved under version number only.
 This way different versions of frey can use their own tested tools, while also still being able to share between same frey installs
- - [ ] A project's package.json should refer to a frey version, which should be used, vs the global one.
  - [ ] Consider detecting the User's config dir, and storing tools there, vs having a ~/.frey
  - [ ] Put `_gatherTerraformArgs` in a central place (command? terraform?).
 No: abstract both Terraform and Ansible
  - [ ] Put `_transform` in a central place (utils?)
  - [ ] - role: ":frey:/consul/v1.0.0"
+ - [ ] Merge chain & commands
  - [ ] Enable DO support
  - [ ] Make arg & env functions of all other commands, mimic Install's
- - [ ] New command: `frey compile` that's prefixed to any chain, so you can trust your updates are present in residu, and have its configuration available too (ssh user for instance)
  - [ ] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
  - [ ] Vagrant support
  - [ ] Port install